 Sandbox

-Sandbox provides a security layer that gives you control over which tags, PHP functions, methods, etc. can be used in templates.
-Thanks to the sandbox mode, you can safely collaborate with a client or external coder on template creation without worrying about compromising the application or unwanted operations.
+Sandbox provides a security layer that gives you control over which tags, PHP functions, methods, etc., can be used in templates.
+Thanks to the sandbox mode, you can safely collaborate with a client or external coder on template creation without worrying about compromising the application or performing unwanted operations.

 $policy = new Latte\Sandbox\SecurityPolicy;